 The privilege question comes first: entering client-confidential facts into any third-party AI service must be evaluated as a potential disclosure.
 Microsoft Copilot for M365’s no-training terms on corporate plans help, but confidentiality duties still require client-consent and matter-sensitivity judgment.

 Microsoft Copilot for M365 is generally safe for workplace use on a corporate plan.
-Our verdict for a typical 50–500 person company handling client or regulated data: Approved.
-Prompts and responses stay within your Microsoft 365 tenant boundary, inherit existing tenant permissions, and are not used to train foundation models.
+Our verdict for a typical 50–500 person company handling client or regulated data, assessed 29 July 2026: Approved.
+Microsoft states prompts, responses and Graph data are not used to train foundation LLMs, and the interaction stays inside a tenant your admins already govern.
 The biggest real risk is oversharing: Copilot surfaces whatever the user already has permission to see, so sloppy SharePoint permissions become very visible.

-No. Microsoft states Copilot for Microsoft 365 prompts, responses, and data accessed via Microsoft Graph are not used to train foundation models.
+No. Microsoft states that prompts, responses, and data accessed through Microsoft Graph aren’t used to train foundation LLMs, including those used by Microsoft 365 Copilot.

-We classify Microsoft Copilot for M365 as Approved for a typical 50–500 person company.
-Prompts and responses stay within your Microsoft 365 tenant boundary, inherit existing tenant permissions, and are not used to train foundation models.
-Your own classification should reflect your industry, data types, and which plan/account type your company actually uses.
+We classify Microsoft Copilot for M365 as Approved for a typical 50–500 person company, assessed 29 July 2026.
+Microsoft states prompts, responses and Graph data are not used to train foundation LLMs, and the interaction stays inside a tenant your admins already govern.
+Your own classification should reflect your industry, data types, and which plan or account type your company actually uses.

 Generate my policy kit →We re-check vendor terms monthly and alert you when Microsoft Copilot for M365’s data policy changes — plus regenerate your whole kit so it never goes stale.
 This directory is a snapshot — Monitor is the live feed.